ekuang7/Credit_Prediction/README.md

 - Number of credit lines opened
 - Number of mortgages

-These inputs are inputted from the frontend by the user and axios sends it to a flask backend where a trained model uses those inputs and predict if the user is risky or not and sends it back to express and
+These inputs are inputted from the frontend by the user and axios sends it to a flask backend where a trained machine learning model uses those inputs and predict if the user is risky or not and sends it back to express and
 - Display the approved page if the user is deemed not at risk.
 - Display declined page if user is at risk.
 - Sends an automated approved or declined email to the user's email depending if the user was approved or declined.

+The App also has a contact page where users can contact the owner by filling out a form on frontend including their name, contact email, and their message.
+The input gets sent to the backend where it is sent to a support email of the owner using nodemailer and display a simple thank you message with the timeframe the owner will respond in.

 ***Data and Modeling***